India’s November oil imports rose 12.7 per cent to 19.17 million tonnes (about 4.7 million barrels per day).

 The 30-share BSE Sensex was trading 60.68 points or 0.15 per cent lower at 41,620.86 in early session.

 At the interbank foreign exchange, the rupee opened at 71.15 then fell to 71.17 against the US dollar.

 Settling at a record high for the fourth consecutive session, 30-share BSE Sensex closed 7.62 points higher at 41,681.54.

-The fall in crude oil futures was mostly due to trimming of positions by traders in line with weak global cues, analysts said.
+Analysts said the fall in crude oil futures was mostly due to trimming of positions by traders.

 Forex traders said cautious opening in domestic equities weighed on the rupee.